How are Cavernoma Diagnosed?

 Hemosiderin is iron, a byproduct of the breakdown of blood.
 This blood has oozed/haemorrhaged from the cavernoma.

 An MRI is considered the most sensitive and specific technique for detecting cavernomas.
+Specific MRI sequences must be used - specifically T2-weighted and gradient echo (also referred to as T2-star).

 MRI Scan Images with Cavernoma